DataLab-Platform/DataLab/doc/installation.rst

 Dependencies
 ------------

-CodraFT requirements are the following *(Note: the Windows installer package already include all those required libraries as well as Python itself)*:
+CobraDataLab requirements are the following *(Note: the Windows installer package already include all those required libraries as well as Python itself)*:

 .. include:: install_requires.txt